BVengo/ploonetide/docs/source/pages/installation.rst

    .\env\Scripts\activate

-Install spike2py and its dependencies
+Install ploonetide and its dependencies
 -------------------------------------

 With your virtual environment activated, run the following command: